falkr/iik-edu/pages/compulsory-activities.md

 Compulsory activities are assignments and/or tests that must be approved as a prerequisite for the right to assessment, but whose results are not included in the calculation of the grade.
-Compulsory activities, if any, are listed in the course description.
-If compulsory activities have not been approved, the student must be informed within a reasonable period before the assessment.
+Compulsory activities, if any, must be listed in the course description.
+If a compulsory activity has not been approved, the student must be informed within a reasonable period before the assessment.

 ## Approving compulsory activities

 For each student registered for a course and each compulsory activity, the course coordinator must registered whether it is approved or not.
 Once the registration is completed, the course must notify the administration (see Contact below).

 * **Deadline to approve compulsory activities:**
     - Within 14 days before the date of the exam, if any and otherwise within 14 days between the last submission deadline in the course